OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

 #### The elite performance group

-Only 3 clusters emerged in 2022, so there is no elite-performance group this year.
-There are two explanations for this:
+Only 3 clusters emerged in 2022, so there's no elite-performance group this year.
+There are 2 explanations for this:

 1. The elite respondents in 2022 were absorbed into the improved high-performance cluster.
 2. The demographic profile is different this year compared to previous years